ramaviswanath/tf-company-audition/README.md

 ## Status
-    - Can't deploy the AKS cluster ; Could not find matching VM for the newly created account subscription.
+    - Still couldn't deploy the AKS cluster yet ; Could not find matching VM for the newly created account subscription.